-- Reading at home – your child brings home letter sounds and tricky words to learn and the Phonics Reader they have read in the reading practice sessions.
-They keep the book for a week with the expectation that they read it daily to develop fluency.
+- Reading at home – your child brings home letter sounds and tricky words to learn and the Phonics Reader book they have read in the reading practice sessions.
+They keep the book for a few days but also have access to it as an online e-book.
+There is the expectation that they read it daily to develop fluency.
 There will be guidance from your child’s teacher in their reading record.

 They will also bring home a Family Reader book that they can change more frequently.
 In order to encourage your child to become a lifelong reader, it is important that they learn to read for pleasure.
 The Family Reader is a book they have chosen for you to enjoy together.
 Please remember that you should not expect your child to read this alone.
 Read it to or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book.
 The main thing is that you have fun.
 Children can also read books from home or the library as a family reader.
 Further guidance.